ishafizan/orientdb/tutorial/README.md

 - Example 15: Find the top 3 nationality of the tourists that have eaten at Restaurant with Id 26
 - Example 16: Find all Locations connected to Customer with OrderedId 1, and their Reviews (if any)
 - Example 17: Find all Locations visited by Colins's friends
+- Example 18: Find the shortest path between the Profile 'Santo' and the Country 'United States' (result: Colin)

 ### create venv
 ```